TEXT WISH TO 70111 TO DONATE £3 A MONTH

 6 years old, Mid-Wales

-In April 2016, mum Charlie noticed that Joseph had become wobbly on his feet.
+In April 2016, his mum Charlie noticed that Joseph had become wobbly on his feet.
 Then, he started falling asleep in school.
 When he fell down the stairs at home, she knew it was time to see someone.

-“Now that he was physically on the mend, we wanted to heal the emotional wounds,” Charlie explains.
+“Now that he was physically on the mend, we wanted to heal the emotional wounds,” Charlie explained.

 "At six years old, Joseph’s life experience is limited – so it was tricky for him to choose something really ‘big’.
 To him, going to the sweet shop is a big thing.
 The wish visitors were amazing and soon figured out he was really into vehicles, so he built upon that to create his wish."

 Joseph wished to drive construction vehicles and Wishgranter Nicola arranged for the CITB National Training College to host a day full of adventure for him and his brother on a huge scale!

 When the humongous white stretch limousine pulled up outside Joseph's home, he was shocked!
 He had never seen one before.
 He climbed in and it wasn’t long before Joseph and his brother Cian found the fizzy pop and champagne glasses.